 § 182.300 What must I do to comply with this part if I am an individual recipient?

-As a condition of receiving a Federal agency award, if you are an individual recipient, you must agree that—
+As a condition of receiving a Federal award, if you are an individual recipient, you must agree that:

-(a) You will not engage in the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance in conducting any activity related to the award; and
+(a) You will not engage in the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance in conducting any activity related to the Federal award; and

-(b) If you are convicted of a criminal drug offense resulting from a violation occurring during the conduct of any award activity, you will report the conviction:
+(b) If you are convicted of a criminal drug offense resulting from a violation occurring during the conduct of any Federal award activity, you will report the conviction:

 (1) In writing.